Kelly Services (NASDAQ:KELYB) Sees Large Volume Increase

-Shares of Kelly Services, Inc. (NASDAQ:KELYB) saw unusually-high trading volume on Wednesday .
-Approximately 356 shares traded hands during trading, a decline of 65% from the previous session’s volume of 1,019 shares.The stock last traded at $22.50 and had previously closed at $22.77.
+Kelly Services, Inc. (NASDAQ:KELYB) saw strong trading volume on Thursday .
+259 shares traded hands during trading, a decline of 72% from the previous session’s volume of 934 shares.The stock last traded at $21.24 and had previously closed at $20.81.

-Kelly Services (NASDAQ:KELYB) last released its quarterly earnings data on Thursday, May 13th.
-The business services provider reported $0.12 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $0.14 by ($0.02).
+Kelly Services (NASDAQ:KELYB) last announced its earnings results on Thursday, May 13th.
+The business services provider reported $0.12 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.14 by ($0.02).
+The business had revenue of $1.21 billion for the quarter.
 Kelly Services had a net margin of 2.39% and a return on equity of 4.52%.
-The business had revenue of $1.21 billion for the quarter.

 Kelly Services, Inc, together with its subsidiaries, provides workforce solutions to various industries.
 The company operates through five segments: Professional & Industrial; Science, Engineering & Technology; Education; Outsourcing & Consulting; and International.
 The Professional & Industrial segment delivers staffing in the areas of office, professional, light industrial, and contact center specialties.